BorisBanchev/vulnerable_car_collection/README.md

 ### Vulnerability 4.

 **A06:2021 – Vulnerable and Outdated Components**
 Using outdated and unsecure versions of libraries or components can lead to attackers exploiting vulnerabilities to gain unauthorized access, execute code, compromise data or take control of the system.
-Currently this flaws is present with the outdated versions of Flask and Flask-SQLAlchemy as their versions are 2.0.0.
-To prevent this vulnerability, we need to change in the https://github.com/BorisBanchev/vulnerable_car_collection/blob/main/requirements.txt `Flask==2.0.0` to `Flask==3.0.2` and `Flask-SQLAlchemy==2.0.0` to `Flask-SQLAlchemy==3.1.1` and run
+Currently this flaws is present with the outdated versions of Flask (2.0.0) and Flask-SQLAlchemy (2.5.1).
+To prevent this vulnerability, we need to change in the https://github.com/BorisBanchev/vulnerable_car_collection/blob/main/requirements.txt `Flask==2.0.0` to `Flask==3.0.2` and `Flask-SQLAlchemy==2.5.1` to `Flask-SQLAlchemy==3.1.1` and run
 `pip3 install Flask==3.0.2 Flask-SQLAlchemy==3.1.1`